Eric-Powell/recipeApp/README.md

 * I decided to use create-react-app to quickly setup my frontend and used their boilerplate scaffolding to get started - [create-react-app](https://github.com/facebook/create-react-app)
 * I selected MongoDB and the ORM Mongoose since it is a quick and efficient way to store data in an easy to visualize document/schema setup that offers control and flexibility - [MongoDB](https://www.mongodb.com/) & [Mongoose](https://mongoosejs.com/)
-* I decided to use Express with Node.js to create the server for the web application since it’s a fast, unopinionated, and minimalist framework with robust features - [express](https://expressjs.com/)
+* I decided to use Express with Node.js to create the server for the web application since it’s a fast, unopinionated, and minimalist framework with robust features - [Express](https://expressjs.com/)

 Plans for this project in the future include:
 * add additional test coverage
 * add feature to edit recipes
+* add user login
 * add search feature
 * remove create-react-app scaffolding and boilerplate (unnecessary)